thefewunshaken/Snake/README.md

 # Snake
-The classic Snake game in vanilla JS on a GAMEBOY!.
+The classic [Snake Game](https://thefewunshaken.github.io/snake/) in vanilla JS on a GAMEBOY!.